-RSPCA fears cost of living increase could lead to cat welfare crisis this kitten season
+RSPCA fears cost increase could lead to cat welfare crisis this kitten season

 The RSPCA is highlighting the importance of neutering as it braces for an influx of cats during the kitten season.